o3de/o3de.org/content/docs/user-guide/gems/reference/environment/vegetation.md

 toc: true
 ---

 The **Vegetation Gem** provides tools for procedurally populating landscapes and environments.
-These tools comprise of system and editor components that use a data-driven approach to automatically select, place, and manage vegetation objects dynamically at runtime.
+These tools are comprised of system and editor components that use a data-driven approach to automatically select, place, and manage vegetation objects dynamically at runtime.
 You can use these tools to replace or compliment manually placing, editing, and saving every instance in your level.

 Many features of the dynamic vegetation system rely on other Gems and components to supply data about the environment, such as surfaces, images, and gradient signals, to direct where and how vegetation appears.